Kitchener-based artist Aislinn Thomas is seeking contributions for a community visual description project.

 Takao Tanabe, Optimist, 1964.
 Oil on canvas, 70.8cm x 123.6cm (framed).
 Kitchener-Waterloo Art Gallery Collection.
 Gift of Mr. Robert Williams, 1987. © Takao Tanabe.
 Photo: KWAG.

 No prior experience is necessary—we will guide you with prompts and questions.
 We will record your description in audio on-site at the Gallery.
-A selection of responses will be woven into an audio work that will also be translated to an American Sign Language video.
+A selection of responses will be woven into an audio work that will be made available for visitors to experience in the latter portion of the exhibition's run.

 All members of the community who are interested are welcome and encouraged to participate.
 Please let us know how we can help ensure your comfort and wellbeing in the Gallery.
 We are committed to access—if you encounter barriers to contributing and would like to do so, we will work with you to make your participation possible.